 It is common to feel stressed out and nervous during your lactation period.
 Opt for one of these natural ways to cope with it:

-- Do not hesitate to seek help from your partner or a family member to take care of your baby for some time.
+- Do not hesitate to seek help from your partner or a family member to baby.

 - Take in a well-balanced diet and do not skip your meals.
 Energy-boosting foods help remain active.

-- Limit caffeine or alcohol intake.
+- Limit caffeine and avoid alcohol completely.
 They can easily aggravate anxiety and cause panic attacks.

 - Sleep well and rest enough.
 Resting helps you get rid of harmful toxins.